Sunday, November 03, 2024

 Concerning the first: This is a video by a Nobel Prize recipient who provides clinical proof that water retains electromagnetic memory of molecules previously in contact with it, even diluted to the equivalent of one drop in the Atlantic ocean (youtube).
 The video never actually mentions homeopathy so it's perfectly safe to watch by people who don't believe.

 The Second claim, that there's no proof that minute quantities of a substance can have the opposite pharmacological effect as large quantities is also unproven, but it's a safe argument because a negative can't be proven.
 Statical evidence from people who use Homeopathic remedies is interpreted as the effects of a Placebo.
-Scientific convention isn't infallible, illogical argument exist (not here of naturally), for example if some piece is flakey then the whole thing is too dangerous to drive and therefore don't believe anything you read on the internet.
+Scientific convention isn't infallible, illogical argument exist (not here naturally), for example if some piece is flakey then the whole thing is too dangerous to drive and therefore don't believe anything you read on the internet.
 I hate to have to say so but that's bull.

 The same qualification applies in reverse though: don't swallow the whole pile just because it has sprinkles on top.